michaelmacinnis/escape/README.md

 	check := f(escape(&err))

-in .ego files, and expands these in-place (writing the result to a .go file) so that the function returned by escape can be used to trigger an early return from the function that called escape.
+in .ego files, and rewrites them (saving the result to a .go file) so that the function returned by escape can be used to trigger an early return from the function that called escape.

 Only short variable declarations and escape() used as an argument are currently expanded.